-Up to ten_10 points will be awarded to Projects where the County, developer, lead service provider, which may shall_be, if not the County behavioral health department or its equivalent County department, or another entity that has contracted with the County to be the lead service provider, or property manager can document past experience with implementing evidence-based best practices that have led to a reduction inef the number of Chronically Homeless or At-Risk of Chronic Homelessness individuals within the Target Population.
+Up to 10 points will be awarded to Projects where the lead service provider, which may be the County behavioral health department or its equivalent County department, or another entity that has contracted with the County to be the lead service provider, can document past experience with implementing evidence-based best practices that have led to a reduction in the number of Chronically Homeless or At-Risk of Chronic Homelessness individuals within the Target Population.
 Similar experience with evidence-based practices for other special needs populations can also be included if this experience can be shown to be relevant to serving the Target Population.
-Examples of evidence-based practices include the, but are not limited to items below.
-To receive points under this rating factor, A all such experience provided to receive points under this rating factor must be verified in the manner set forth in the application.
+Examples of evidence-based practices include the items below.
+To receive points under this rating factor, all such experience provided must be verified in the manner set forth in the application.

-- (1) Use of a critical time Intervention or assertive community treatment model, - (2) Cognitive behavioral therapy, - (3) Trauma-informed care, - (4) Motivational interviewing and other tools to encourage engagement in services, and - (5) Other practices recognized as evidence-based by SAMHSA, DHCS, HUD, or other federal or sstate public agency.
+- (1) Use of a critical time Intervention or assertive community treatment model,

+- (2) Cognitive behavioral therapy,

+- (3) Trauma-informed care,

+- (4) Motivational interviewing and other tools to encourage engagement in services, and - (5) Other practices recognized as evidence-based by SAMHSA, DHCS, HUD, or other federal or state public agency.